When will international travel return? A country-by-country guide to coronavirus recovery

 Saint Vincent and the Grenadines began reopening 1 July.
-Visitors from all countries are welcome, but everyone has to fill out the “VINCY” coronavirus questionnaire form and Americans face special requirements.
+Visitors from all countries are welcome, but everyone has to fill out the “VINCY” coronavirus questionnaire form.

-They are requiring several protocols to be followed for tourists, such as submitting results of a COVID-19 RT-PCR test that is no older than 72 hours prior to the day of travel.
+They are requiring several protocols to be followed for tourists, such as submitting the results of a COVID-19 RT-PCR test within 120 hours of the day of travel.
 There is also a health declaration form for all arriving passengers to submit in advance (confirmation must be shown at immigration).

-There are several protocols that travellers are expected to follow, and it won’t be a vacation away from the social distancing that you may have hoped for initially.
+Visitors are required to have travel health insurance.
+There are also several protocols that travellers are expected to follow, and it won’t be a holiday away from the social distancing that you may have hoped for initially.
 This graphic illustrates some of what you can expect, including face coverings, health screenings, and increased cleaning.

 Trinidad and Tobago